jnozzi/cocoadev.com/markdown/HTTPFileUploadSample.md

 Add the code below to your application.
 The uploader class compresses the file before uploading it so you will have to add libz.dylib to your project.
 You can find libz.dylib in /usr/lib.

-@interface Uploader : General/NSObject
+@interface Uploader : NSObject
 {
    NSURL *serverURL;
-   General/NSString *filePath;
+   NSString *filePath;
    id delegate;
    SEL doneSelector;
    SEL errorSelector;